FAIR-biomed/fair-biomed.github.io/docs/intro.md

 permalink: /intro/
 ---

 Vasts amounts of biomedical data are stored in open databases and knowledge-bases.
-Data in these resources are intended to be findable, accessible, interoperable, and reusable ([FAIR](https://www.nature.com/articles/sdata201618">FAIR</a>)).
-However, the data are distributed across many resources and integrating relevant parts within a specific project can be a challenge.
-FAIR-biomed works inside a web browser to bring a range of open-data resources - on genes, disease, genomic regions, variants - to any web-page.
+These resources are intended to provide findable, accessible, interoperable, and reusable information ([FAIR](https://www.nature.com/articles/sdata201618">FAIR</a>)).
+However, in day-to-day research, finding relevant information can be a challenge, partly because the data are distributed across many resources.

-FAIR-biomed is available as a free extension for Chrome or an add-on for Firefox.
+FAIR-biomed is a productivity tool that works inside a web browser.
+It brings a range of open-data resources - on genes, disease, genomic regions, variants - to any web-page.
+It is available as an extension for Chrome or an add-on for Firefox.

 <div class="container">
 <div class="row">